-What is talked about much less is the sexual abuse that can exist between those who are, or have been, intimate partners and which can exist alongside the more widely recognised aspects of abuse.
+Sexual violence that can exist between those who are, or have been, intimate partners and which can exist alongside the more widely recognised aspects of domestic violence.

 ‘A woman who is raped by a stranger lives with a memory of a horrible attack; a woman who is raped by her husband lives with her rapist’

 Bachman & Saltzman, 1995; Finkelhor & Yllo, 1985; Randall & Haskell, 1995.

-There are differences between the rape or sexual abuse perpetrated by a stranger and the rape or sexual abuse perpetrated by a current or former partner.
-These differences can sometimes make it more difficult to acknowledge that sexual abuse is happening.
+There are differences between the rape or sexual violence perpetrated by a stranger and the rape or sexual violence perpetrated by a current or former partner.
+These differences can sometimes make it more difficult to acknowledge that sexual violence is happening.
 Some of these differences are listed below:

-- The sexual abuse is carried out by someone with whom you have a shared past, a home and even children.
+- The sexual violence is carried out by someone with whom you have a shared past, a home and even children.

 - It is a betrayal of trust by someone you thought you knew well.

 - You may feel a sense of loyalty towards them and/or their family.

 - You may share the same social networks and fear that no-one will believe you.